planttheidea/arco/README.md

 * [Selectors](http://planttheidea.github.io/arco/tutorial-Selectors.html): memoized selectors for computed data to keep your stored state small (based on `reselect`)
 * [Store](http://planttheidea.github.io/arco/tutorial-Store.html): your `redux` store which encompasses the state of your entire application

+#### Setup

+There are a couple things to be aware of when setting up `arco` for your application.

+**React global**

+`arco` expects there to be a global `React` object for it to render components, and if you don't provide it then you will receive a `React is not defined` error when attempting to render.
+There are two ways to fix this error:

+* Create a `React` global
+    * With `webpack` you can use `ProviderPlugin`
+    * With `browserify` you can use something like [browserify-global-shim](https://github.com/rluba/browserify-global-shim)
+    * With `<script>` you just make sure to put the tag for `React` first
+* Import `React` from the `arco` package whenever creating a component

+**ImmutableJS is not included**

+While it is a common paradigm to pair `React` applications with the library `ImmutableJS`, it is not included in `arco` because of its opinionated nature.
+As such, if you want to use it with your application, you will need to import separately.
+That said, there are integration options related to your application's [History](https://planttheidea.github.io/arco/tutorial-History.html) and [Store](https://planttheidea.github.io/arco/tutorial-Store.html) included in `arco`.

 #### Contributing

 This project is in its infancy, and many more expansion capabilities are there: